predicate-logic/cluttermonkey/README.md

 ##### Step 2e (Schema Design)
 Datastore choice is PostgreSQL 10.1 due to it's native JSONB datatype that compresses and stores JSON easily (`clutter_raw.events`) and the flexibility to create views on the JSON data to materialize the columns into a normalized table structure (`clutter_stage.v_events`) in a performant manner.

-Schema is created from script in: `$HOME/hear/script/create.sql` for full details.
+Schema is created from script in: `$HOME/script/create.sql` for full details.

 ##### Step 3.1 (Real-time Updating)
 See diagram from **Step 1**.
-Python code (`$HOME/hear/hear/cli.py`) listens continously for changes in the SSEvent stream and bulk inserts them in batches of 100 into the PostgreSQL data store.
+Python code (`$HOME/hear/cli.py`) listens continously for changes in the SSEvent stream and bulk inserts them in batches of 100 into the PostgreSQL data store.

 The `hear.cli` Python script is fully CLI compliant and has built in help.
-You can see it's help file by running `cd $HOME/hear && python -m hear.cli --help`.
+You can see it's help file by running `cd $HOME/hear && python -m hear.cli --help` from a BASH session inside the Docker container.
 The script only has a single command `stream`.

 Example Usage (from host):

-   1. `cd cluttermonkey`
+   1. On the host: `cd cluttermonkey`
-   2. Start a BASH shell inside running Docker container: `./hear/run.sh -b`
+   2. Start a BASH shell inside running Docker container: `./run.sh -b`
-   3. Move into `here` source directory: `cd /hear`
+   3. Move into `hear` source directory: `cd /hear`
-   4. Run script: `python -m here.cli stream --help`
+   4. Run script to get help: `python -m hear.cli stream --help`

 ```
 postgres@cluttermonkey_hear:/hear$ python -m hear.cli stream --help